Biosafety training for researchers

 - You will now see the ‘Biohazard Laboratory Practice' community listed on your ‘Home' and ‘Community' tabs whenever you log into the LMS.
 You can then click the link to enter the community

 If you are not a University of Melbourne student or staff member, you may not have access to the LMS.
-In this case, please contact REI to arrange enrolment.
+In this case, please contact OREI to arrange enrolment.

 If your work involves certified biological materials (GMOs or imported goods) additional training must also be completed, prior to commencing work with these agents.
 Refer to the Gene Technology and Biosecurity training pages for more information.